Kelly Ripa and Ryan Seacrest Dress Up as Game of Thrones Characters, Kardashians and More for Halloween

 "I just want to say one thing, you are the most beautiful woman I've ever seen," Ripa said to Seacrest at one point.

+The show even posted a video of them getting ready on Facebook.

 But this wasn't the only costume Ripa and Seacrest wore.
-The co-hosts also dressed up as characters from the Emmy-winning show The Handmaid's Tale and did a spoof on The Real Housewives franchise, which they called The Real Handmaidsof Manhattan.
+The co-hosts also dressed up as characters from the Emmy-winning show The Handmaid's Tale and did a spoof on The Real Housewives franchise, which they called The Real Handmaids of Manhattan.
 In typical Housewives fashion, the stars opened the Housewives spinoff with their own tagline and had Bravo's Andy Cohen host the reunion.

 Still, two costume changes weren't enough for these two.
 The co-hosts also recruited Cohen to dress up as the characters from Stranger Things.